-Beetles are the most widely consumed insect globally but highly nutritious crickets are catching up as they’re inexpensive, easy to breed and when they reach the kitchen are simple to prepare and cook.
-Mealworms and silkworms are also very popular.
+Beetles are the most widely consumed insect globally but highly nutritious Mealworms are catching up as they’re inexpensive, easy to breed and when they reach the kitchen are simple to prepare and cook.
+Crickets and Silkworms are also very popular.

 Insects are very nutritious, invariably high in protein and low in carbohydrates.
 The main components of insects are protein, fat and fibre.
-Although nutritional properties vary greatly according to the insect and their diet, a typical 100 g serving of freeze-dried crickets contains:
+Nutritional properties vary according to the insect, their diet and environmental factors.
+A typical 100 g serving of freeze-dried European House Crickets contains: